email: tony@lathes.co.uk

 Learning to turn?
 Selected from dozens, here is the very best book you can buy

-Founded in Derby during 1945 by Charles Parker, who acted as both designer and Managing Director, Coronet went on to produce a range of well-engineered and robust machines that covered markets as diverse as clock-making and woodworking - though it is for the latter field that the company became best known.
-Announced during June, 1946, immediately after the end of WW2, the Company's first offering was the "Home Cabinet Maker", a 2-speed wood-turning lathe with a swivel headstock for bowl turning and saw-bench and sanding attachments (a machine that was the direct forerunner of the famous Major, Minor and Minorette models).
+Founded in Derby in 1945 by Charles Parker, who acted as both designer and Managing Director, Coronet went on to produce a range of well-engineered and robust machines that covered markets as diverse as clock-making and woodworking - though it is for the latter field that the company became best known.
+Announced in June, 1946, immediately after the end of WW2, the Company's first offering was the "Home Cabinet Maker", a 2-speed wood-turning lathe with a swivel headstock for bowl turning and saw-bench and sanding attachments (a machine that was the direct forerunner of the famous Major, Minor and Minorette models).
 The lathe was offered at £7 : 2s : 6d in basic form and £10 : 18s : 3d for a version equipped with a saw bench and a "long nose" to carry a polishing mop.
-Advertisements mentioned the imminent release of a bandsaw attachment (the lathe machined ready to accept it) with delivery in six to eight weeks.
+Advertisements mentioned the imminent release of a bandsaw attachment (the lathe machined and ready to accept it) with delivery in six to eight weeks.

-At the Model Engineering Exhibition of 1946 Coronet displayed four new small precision lathes, three of which were plain-turning types and one backgeared and screwcutting.
+At the Model Engineering Exhibition of 1946, Coronet displayed four new small precision lathes, three of which were plain-turning types and one backgeared and screwcutting.
 The plain lathes were the "Diamond" (with a flat-topped bed and swivelling headstock) and a pair with round, solid steel bar beds; the "Jewel", "Ruby" - both taking 8 mm collets.
-The screwcutting lathe was the "Tiara" of which, unfortunately, no technical details are known and with any surviving paperwork yet to be discovered.
-However, such was the demand for small lathes that it was not until October, 1946 that advertisements appeared for them, the price being, at first, £27 : 17s : 6d for the Diamond and £18 : 15s : 0d for the Ruby - collected, ex-works.
+The screwcutting lathe was the "Tiara" of which, unfortunately, no technical details are known and any surviving paperwork yet to be discovered.
+However, such was the demand for small lathes that it was not until October 1946 that advertisements appeared for them, the price being, at first, £27 : 17s : 6d for the Diamond and £18 : 15s : 0d for the Ruby - collected, ex-works.
 It is likely that another design of wood lathe would also have been introduced at around the same time - a simple flat-bed machine of 6.75-inch centre height and 32 inches between centres though (judging by the rarity with which the model is encountered), it could only have been made in very limited numbers.
-The Company's initial direction seems to have been uncertain; were they intending to produce high-quality, miniature precision lathes to compete with the likes of Pultra, Boley and Lorch - or to tackle the less-profit-per-unit but much larger wood-machinery market?
-By the late 1940s the decision had been made, and work was concentrated exclusively on wood machines.
-By the early 1950s, and evidently enjoying considerable success, the number of models on offer had expanded to include the
+The Company's initial direction appears to have been uncertain; were they intending to produce high-quality, miniature precision lathes to compete with the likes of Pultra, Boley and Lorch - or to tackle the less-profit-per-unit but much larger wood-machinery market?
+By the late 1940s, the decision had been made, and work was concentrated exclusively on wood machines.
+By the early 1950s, and enjoying considerable success, the number of models on offer had expanded to include the

 Major, Majorette Elf, Minor and Minorette wood-turning lathes, as well as versions of those built as universal wood-working machines including the popular and long-lived "Minor Ten-in-One".
 Also made in some numbers were the Consort Universal Woodworkers, the Imp Bandsaw and the Capitol and Sovereign Planers.
 A very rare model, of which, so far no advertising literature has been fond was the Hobby, a simple lathe that looked remarkably like the very cheap wood-turning lathes imported from Korea and Taiwan from the late 1960s onwards.